lpod/lpod-docs/level0.rst

 delete(child)
     Removes the odf_element child.

+get_parent()
+    Returns the parent of the calling element, or null if the calling element doesn't belong to a document or is the top element of the document.

 get_root()
     Returns the root element (i.e. the top ancestor) of the document that contains the calling element.